The Don

 The Wine Cellars: A Provenance Argument in Themselves

-The Sandeman connection gives The Don a wine identity that most City restaurants have to construct from scratch.
+The Sandeman connection gives The Don a wine identity that still shapes the experience.
 Port and sherry remain legitimate lenses through which to read a serious wine list, and a room with that heritage carries an implicit expectation of depth in Iberian bottles alongside the expected French and Italian range.
-London's fine dining wine culture has generally moved toward producer-transparency and lower-intervention options in recent years, a shift visible across the peer set from Restaurant Gordon Ramsay to newer openings across the capital.
+London's fine dining wine culture has generally moved toward producer-transparency and lower-intervention options in recent years, a shift visible across the comparable set from Restaurant Gordon Ramsay to newer openings across the capital.

 The cellars themselves, physically present beneath the restaurant, are a practical asset as much as a narrative one.
 Temperature-stable underground storage in central London is genuinely scarce, and venues that hold it have a structural advantage in list depth and older vintage availability.
 That is a concrete logistical point, not atmosphere: it means the by-the-glass programme and bottle selection can be drawn from stock held in better conditions than most competitors in the area can manage.